aloux00/node-rproxy/README.md

 I have a websever (webapp) that is behind a firewall/NAT such that there is no way for clients to establish a connection.
 Port forwarding is not an option - and relying on port forwarding is not great anyway, in my oppinion (even if it's just one less thing to configure).
-I do, however, have access to a public webserver and i would like to use it to proxy my private webapp but the webapp will have to establish the connection to the public proxy server becuase the public proxy server can't.
+I do, however, have access to a public webserver and i would like to use it to proxy my private webapp but the webapp will have to establish the connection to the public proxy server becuase the public proxy server can't make the connection to the sever in private network.

  - why not just put the private webapp on the public server?
 The app is run on a raspberry pi and serves a website that controls devices in my home. sprinker system, lights, automatic blinds, climate control, etc (well I haven't quite got all that set up). anyway it is